 Personal knives and other related hand tools may be purchased at La Boutique or at a supply store of student's choice.
 A list of mandatory toolkit items may be obtained from La Boutique.

-The toolkit is not required for the A.A.S. degree in Hospitality and Restaurant Management program unless the student has a baking/cuisine elective.
+SUN TO The toolkit is not required for the A.A.S. degree in Hospitality and Restaurant Management program unless the student has wianagement program unless the student has degree in Hospitality and Restaurant Management program unless the student has a baking/cuisine elective.